3liz/lizmap-documentation/source/install/linux.rst

 Give the appropriate rights to the directory containing Spatialite databases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So that Lizmap Web Client can modify the data contained in databases Spatialite, we must ensure that **the Apache user (www-data) has well write access to the directory containing each Spatialite file**
+So that Lizmap Web Client can modify the data contained in databases Spatialite, we must ensure that **the webserver user (www-data) has well write access to the directory containing each Spatialite file**

 For example, if a directory contains a QGIS project, which uses a Spatialite database placed in a **db** directory at the same level as the QGIS project: